M4xwo/AlignmentScriptsV1/README.md

 echo "$time_elapsed seconds; $1;  $2; $3"  >> results_max.txt  ##one output to further work with

 ```
-The time measurement works by using the precise time and date before and after running the `vsearch`command and substracting the second date from the first one.
+The time measurement works by using the precise time and date before and after running the `vsearch`command and substracting the second date from the first one.<br>
 VSearch searches for matching alignments between the two given .fasta files.
-Through using e.g. `$1`it is possible to call the exact same files and used threats as in the first script because `$1, $2, $3`refer to the operators given in the loop-script.
+Through using e.g. `$1`it is possible to call the exact same files and used threats as in the first script because `$1, $2, $3`refer to the operators given in the loop-script.<br>
-In the end the results are echoed and hereby written into a .txt file.
-The others wrote their results into .csv files which in retrospective makes more sense to me but luckily the entries from both .txt and .csv files are easily mergeable using the linux command line!
+In the end the results are echoed and hereby written into a .txt file.<br> The others wrote their results into .csv files which in retrospective makes more sense to me but luckily the entries from both .txt and .csv files are easily mergeable using the linux command line!

 After all of us managed to get our scripts working, and the results were calculated by the HPC we unified and normalized all our data in one file and used a RStudio to plot all results for comparison.